Kristina Cammen

 Undergraduate Honors Student and Research Assistant, Marine Biology

-I am currently a junior marine science major with a concentration in marine biology at the University of Maine.
-I am originally from the Boston area and I came to Maine to pursue my dream of being a marine biologist.
-In the Cammen lab, I have participated in data entry for an analysis of trends in marine mammal standings along the coast of Maine, and I have analyzed marine mammal bioacoustic data to detect baleeen whale presence in the Gulf of Maine.
-This past summer, I got hands-on experience in marine mammal rehabilitation and public education as an intern at National Marine Life Center in Buzzards Bay, MA.
-In the future, I hope to either become an aquatic veterinarian or work in the rescue and rehabilitation of marine mammals.
+Shannon Brown completed a marine science major with a concentration in marine biology at the University of Maine.
+Originally from the Boston area, she came to Maine to pursue her dream of being a marine biologist.
+In the Cammen lab, Shannon participated in data entry for an analysis of trends in marine mammal standings along the coast of Maine, and analyzed marine mammal bioacoustic data to detect baleeen whale presence in the Gulf of Maine.
+For her Honors thesis, Shannon investigated trends in blood chemistry and hematology parameters from stranded harbor seals that were in triage and rehab care at the Marine Mammals of Maine rehabilitation center.
+After graduating from the University of Maine, Shannon pursued a Marine Science and Technology Masters at the University of Massachussetts Boston, pursuing her interest in studying pinniped health and microplastics.

 Gabrianne McIntosh (BS, 2021)